honetools/formats/Document.md

     items~int: 6
     negativeSteps~int: -2

+### string

+A string value.
+In YAML, strings without spaces don’t have to be enclosed in quotes.

+    title~string: "Hello world"
+    label~string: Welcome

 ### font

 A font specification that consists of a typeface and size, expressed as a dictionary.
 Currently, no guarantees are made for the font being actually available on the target device.